 * The Sports Vouchers portal specifies all the details that providers need to collect from parents/guardians in order to submit a claim.

 Have a question?
-Find answers to the most commonly asked questions asked by providers.
+Find answers to the most commonly asked questions by providers.

-From 1 January 2019, groups that provide dance will be eligible to redeem Sports Vouchers.
+From 1 January 2019, groups that provide dance are eligible to redeem Sports Vouchers.

 Once a valid claim has been submitted, reviewed and authorised, the anticipated payment period is up to ten (10) business days.

 All claims are reviewed to determine validity.
-Random audits and investigations are also conducted.
+Random audits/surveys and investigations are also conducted.
 Providers found not complying with the Sports Vouchers Terms and Conditions may be suspended, pending a review.

 Yes, a voucher can be redeemed to discount the remaining balance.

-To change your portal login, email firstname.lastname@example.org and copy the currently registered email address.
+To change your portal login, email email@example.com and copy in the currently registered email address.
 Advise of the new contact details (full name, email address, phone number).
 We can then reset login/password details.

 What is the eligibility criteria to register as a provider?

 All not-for profit clubs and associations that register must be incorporated under the Associations Incorporation Act 1985 or have some other comparable legal status.

 Private sport providers (for-profit businesses) are also eligible to register.
-However, the business must be registered, and affiliated with the recognised State Sport Association for the sport that the business provides.
+However, the business must be registered and affiliated or have an agreement with the recognised state or national sporting association for the sport that the business provides.

-Private dance providers (for-profit businesses), that are registered business, are eligible but must be registered with a peak dance association or Recreation SA.
+Private dance providers (for-profit businesses), that are a registered business, are eligible but must be registered with a peak dance association (eg: AusDance SA).

-You can review your clubs/business registration on the ASIC online Database.
+You can review your club/business registration on the ASIC online Database.